 Support legislation, public education and programs, especially those of the local level, geared toward energy conservation.
-Support governmental research and development of energy resources other than nuclear fission, and preferably ones that are environmentally safe, clean, and renewable.
+Support governmental research and development of energy resources that are environmentally safe, clean, and renewable.

-- 1. Encourage research and development of renewable energy resources such as solar, geothermal, and wind. - 2.
+- 1. Encourage research and development of renewable energy resources such as solar, geothermal, biomass, and wind. - 2.
 Encourage the use of clean burning fuels. - 3.
 Support local public education relating to energy resources and conservation.